Interested in working with IATSE Local 58?

 IATSE Local 58 puts entertainment technicians to work in venues under our jurisdiction.
-Applying to become a Permittee is the first step towards possible employment at our venues.
-Permittee status allows you to work in venues under the jurisdiction of Local 58.
-Permittees are dispatched when a position cannot be filled by a Union Member.
+Applying to become a Permit is the first step towards possible employment at our venues.
+Permit status allows you to work in venues under the jurisdiction of Local 58.
+Permits are dispatched when a position cannot be filled by a Union Member.
+Permit Status does not guarantee receiving a call for work.

-Permittee status does not guarantee receiving a call for work.
-The theatrical stage industry can be very demanding in the technical areas over which the IATSE has jurisdiction.
+The theatrical stage industry can be very demanding in the technical areas over which the IATSE Local 58 has jurisdiction.
 When the Union supplies personnel to facilitate safe and proficient productions, the organization must be able to stand behind each worker, confident that they are an experienced, trained, competent and talented professional.
-To that end, you are advised to consider the following criteria when deciding to pursue your resume submission.
-Permittee status will be determined based on the following:

 Ontario Health and Safety Awareness in Four Steps Course

-WHMIS Certification
+– WHMIS Certification

-LOCAL 58 EXPECTATIONS OF PERMITTEE WORKERS
+LOCAL 58 EXPECTATIONS OF PERMIT WORKERS

 Be on time & be prepared: Give yourself plenty of time to get to the venue.
 When you accept a call ask what door you should look for, who you are reporting too and what tools you should bring for working in that department.
 Ensure you arrive 15 minutes prior to the start of the call and introduce yourself to the contact name the Business Agent has given you.